 In 1933, the Township purchased a Packard automobile, which the men altered by welding on cabinets for equipment.
 This vehicle was the first Rescue Company in the area.
 In 1935 the department received delivery of its’ third engine, a Ford Pumper.
 At about this same time, the town installed a siren alerting system for firefighters.
 Sirens were located throughout town with an alarm box in Police Headquarters.
 The system had a number of round metal rings, each with a different set of teeth.
 Each ring would result in a different series of siren sounds, much like Morse Code.
 The different patterns would not only alert firefighters to a fire, but the codes actually instructed them which part of town to respond to.
 The system did not work as well as originally thought.
 It would be replaced with an air-horn system in 1946.

 In 1937, the department purchased a LaSalle ambulance to provide emergency medical care and transportation to residents.
 The department would handle such calls until 1950, when members voted to give the LaSalle and $250 to the newly formed Livingston First Aid Squad, made up of 25 firefighters.
-The First Aid Squad is still operating today and can be found online.
+The First Aid Squad is still operating today; you can visit the LFAS website here.

 The 1963 International Rescue Truck.